okta/okta-signin-widget/README.md

     ```

     **Note:** The json files can be accessed from the `dist/labels/json` folder that is published in the [npm module](https://www.npmjs.com/package/@okta/okta-signin-widget).

+- **assets.languages** Specify the list of supported languages which are hosted and accesible under the path `{assets.baseUrl}/labels/json/`.
+This option supersedes the default list of supported languages.
+If an unsupported language is requested (explicitly using the `language` option or automatically by browser detection), the default language (`en`) will be used.

 - **assets.rewrite:** You can use this function to rewrite the asset path and filename.
 Use this function if you will host the asset files on your own host, and plan to change the path or filename of the assets.
 This is useful, for example, if you want to cachebust the files.